dannycoates/smt/readme.md

     decode(substring(ua_os,0,8), 'iPad', 'ios', 'iPod', 'ios', 'iPhone', 'ios', 'Android', 'android', 'Windows', 'windows', 'Macinto', 'mac', 'Linux', 'linux', null, 'unknown', 'other') as ua_os, ua_browser,
     ua_version,
-    case when bucket = 'clients' and method = 'GET' then 1 end as r_clients, case when bucket = 'crypto' and method = 'GET' then 1 end as r_crypto, case when bucket = 'forms' and method = 'GET' then 1 end as r_forms,
+    case method when 'POST' then 1 end as posts, case method when 'GET' then 1 end as gets, case method when 'PUT' then 1 end as puts, case method when 'DELETE' then 1 end as dels, case when code < 300 then 1 end as aoks, case when code > 399 and code < 500 then 1 end as oops, case when code > 499 and code < 999 then 1 end as fups, case when bucket = 'clients' and method = 'GET' then 1 end as r_clients, case when bucket = 'crypto' and method = 'GET' then 1 end as r_crypto, case when bucket = 'forms' and method = 'GET' then 1 end as r_forms,